OurJSEditor/OurJSEditor/README.md

 # Install python requirements into the virtual environment
 pip install -r requirements.txt

+# The frontend of the website is a relatively separate [Preact](https://github.com/developit/preact) framework
+# Install dependencies and build the frontend
+npm install
+npm run build

 # Configuration settings are loaded from the `.env` file.
 # There is a basic example of the settings needed for a local server in the `.env.local` file.
 # Rename that to `.env` so Django uses it.